This blog may contain affiliate links. Read our disclosure policy for more info.

 Wander the “Whistler Stroll”

 The “Whistler Stroll” is the main walking street in Whistler.
 Personally, I love just wandering around aimlessly here hand in hand with Dan, as it is so relaxed, yet vibrant.
-The walking street is always full of people and surrounded by boutique shops, restaurant patios, and a seemingly endless number of cafes.
+The walking street is always full of people and surrounded by boutique shops, restaurant patios, and a seemingly endless number of amazing cafes.